Agoda

-Agoda.com is an online travel agency catering to customers around the world, registered and headquartered in Singapore with operations in Bangkok, Thailand.
-Agoda facilitates reservations for accommodation, flights, ground transportation, and activities.
-It is a subsidiary of Booking Holdings.
+Agoda.com is a Southeast Asian online travel agency that facilitates reservations for lodging, flights, ground transportation, and activities.
+It is a subsidiary of Booking Holdings, together with Priceline, KAYAK.

-In Japan, since around 2024, reservation troubles have frequently occurred, drawing significant coverage in the Japanese media and leading to calls for improvement from regulatory authorities.
-Agoda has faced criticism and legal actions in several countries, including Thailand, Taiwan, and Turkey, over unregistered hotel listings, misleading discounts and unfair competition practices.

 History

-Agoda was co-founded in Singapore in 2005 by school friends Michael Kenny and Robert Rosenstein.
-Kenny had previously launched PlanetHoliday.com and PrecisionReservations.com, which were incorporated into Agoda.
+Agoda was co-founded in 2005 by American school friends Michael Kenny and Robert Rosenstein.
+Kenny had previously launched Phuket-based PlanetHoliday.com and PrecisionReservations.com, which were incorporated into Agoda.

 In 2007, Agoda was acquired by Booking Holdings, formerly The Priceline Group.

 Agoda launched iOS and Android mobile apps in July 2011.

 After Booking Holdings acquired Israel-based startup Qlika in 2014, the Qlika team joined Agoda to automate and scale its marketing systems.

 In November 2014, the company opened a research center in Tel Aviv.

 In May 2016, Booking Holdings acquired Taipei-based startup WooMoo, the creator of POP, a mobile app that focused on prototyping.
 Its team relocated to Bangkok.

 In May 2018, CEO and co-founder Rob Rosenstein became the chairman of Agoda and a strategic advisor to Booking Holdings.
-John Wroughton Brown, the COO, was promoted as the new CEO of Agoda, with Chief Product Officer Omri Morgenshtern, who joined the company as part of the Qlika acquisition, named as the new COO.
+John Wroughton Brown, the COO, was promoted to CEO, with Chief Product Officer Omri Morgenshtern, who joined the company as part of the Qlika acquisition, named as the new COO.

 In November 2018, Agoda launched airport transfers via a partnership with Mozio.

 In September 2019, Agoda launched a brand refresh including a new logo, custom font, and cartoon mascots called Agojis based on the circles in the logo.

-In October 2019, flight bookings were introduced.
+In October 2019, Agoda began offering flight bookings.

 In November 2019, Agoda launched B2B products including a white-label platform.

 In May 2020, Agoda announced the layoffs of 1,500 people due to the COVID-19 pandemic.

-In June 2022, John Brown left the position of CEO, with then-Chief Product Officer Omri Morgenshtern becoming the new CEO.
+In June 2022, John Brown resigned as CEO, and was succeeded by chief product officer Omri Morgenshtern.

+In January 2026, Agoda partnered with Mastercard to enable travel bookings through loyalty programmes.

+Legal and regulatory issues

-Illegal and unregistered hotels scam
+Illegal and unregistered hotels

-In April 2017, the Tourism Minister of Thailand called for Agoda among others to drop illegal and unregistered hotels.
-Agoda was the primary company criticized, and its success is part of what led the Ministry of Tourism & Sports to create a competitive hotel booking website.
+In April 2017, the Tourism Minister of Thailand called for travel agencies, most notably Agoda, to delete illegal and unregistered hotels from the platforms.

-In 2018, Agoda cooperated with the Taipei City Government's request to remove illegal and unregistered Taipei hotels from its listings.
+In June 2018, Agoda cooperated with the Taipei City Government's request to remove illegal and unregistered Taipei hotels from its listings.

+Unfair competition allegations in Turkey

-In same year, Agoda faced legal action from the Turkish Travel Agencies Association due to alleged unfair competition.
-It faced a potential ban as part of this lawsuit.
+In September 2018, Agoda was one of 20 online travel agencies that faced legal action from the Turkish Travel Agencies Association due to alleged unfair competition.
+In January 2026, regulators in Turkey filed a lawsuit seeking to ban Agoda as well as many other travel agencies including Airbnb and Expedia.